WhaddaMakers/RPi-smart-mirror-tutorial/README.md

       - M2.5x8 (x10)
       - M2.5x5.5 (x2)
       - M4x10 (x4)
-17. **Plastic spacer 5mm height M3 (x12) **
+17. **Plastic spacer 5mm height M3 (x12)**
 18. **Strong double sided tape**
 19. **Cable ties (x20)**
 20. **open source-software "MagicMirror²"**
-More information about this software can be found here: ([MagicMirrorsoftware](https://magicmirror.builders/)) /(21). **[OPTIONAL] LED strip assembly.**
+  More information about this software can be found here: ([MagicMirrorsoftware](https://magicmirror.builders/)) (21). **[OPTIONAL] LED strip assembly.**
-/The technical drawing can also be downloaded here:[LED strip assembly](https://github.com/WhaddaMakers/RPi-smart-mirror-tutorial/blob/main/LED%20strip%20assembly.pdf)
+  The technical drawing can also be downloaded here:[LED strip assembly](https://github.com/WhaddaMakers/RPi-smart-mirror-tutorial/blob/main/LED%20strip%20assembly.pdf)
-/(22). **[OPTIONAL] Side Finishes.**
+  (22). **[OPTIONAL] Side Finishes.**
   You van customize the sides of your mirror with any material you like that has a maximum thickness of 10 mm.
 We did it with 6mm thick lasercutted OKOUMÉ wood.
 The Lasercut files can be downloaded here: [Side Finishes.pdf](https://github.com/WhaddaMakers/RPi-smart-mirror-tutorial/blob/main/SideFinishes-Lasercut.pdf)

 ### Tools: